 Continued growth in building construction and rising disposable income levels have boosted the demand for furniture in the U.S. in recent years.

-The report highlights a variety of influential furniture trends to watch, from growing interest in eco-friendly furniture to the rise of e-commerce.
+The report highlights a variety of influential furniture trends to watch, from the impact of COVID-19 to the rise of e-commerce.

 Sustainability has become an important topic in many different industries, and furniture is no exception.